Health Plans & Coverage

 If you are adding a family member who has never been covered under your benefits, you will also need to submit the proper documentation to verify their relationship to you (e.g., marriage or birth certificate).

-• fully disabled, that is, incapable of engaging in self-sustaining employment because of a mental, intellectual, or physical impairment; and
+• Be fully disabled, meaning they are incapable of self-sustaining employment because of a mental, intellectual, or physical impairment.

-• primarily dependent on the employee for support and maintenance and does not have personal resources sufficient to be fully self-supporting (for example, trust funds or settlements); and
+• Be primarily dependent on you for support and maintenance and not have sufficient personal resources to be fully self-supporting (such as a trust fund or settlement).

 Newborn children are covered automatically from the moment of birth for a period of 31 days if (1) you are covered under an IU-sponsored healthcare plan on the child's date of birth and (2) the newborn meets the definition of eligible dependent.